 Here’s how it works.
 On hot days, sunlight reacts with oxides of nitrogen and other volatile organic compounds emitted by vehicles, construction equipment, and other industrial sources to create ground-level ozone, more commonly known as “smog.”

 Some ozone is produced every day, no matter what the weather conditions are.
 Ironically, though, the weather conditions many people find inhospitable — precipitation, cold temperatures, and strong winds—work to “clean” the air, preventing smog from accumulating to dangerous concentrations.

 During high-pressure fronts, however, the air stagnates and literally thickens.
 These fronts are characterized by warm, sunny weather.

 Is Smog Dangerous?

-Ground level ozone is an irritant.
+Ground-level ozone is an irritant.
 It can affect your lungs, eyes, nose, and throat.
 In large quantities, smog can cause coughing and headaches.

 These effects are most pronounced in children, the elderly, those with compromised respiratory function, and anyone who spends the majority of their time outdoors.

-So, if you hear about an air quality warning for your area, try to stay indoors and reduce the amount of pollutants you emit by limiting driving to emergency trips.
+So, if you hear about an air quality warning for your area, try to stay indoors and reduce the number of pollutants you emit by limiting driving to emergency trips.
 Smog is nothing to sneeze at!